a-Digi-a/dotfiles/README.md

 |<kbd>leader</kbd> + <kbd>1\|2\|3\|4\|5\|6\|7\|8\|9\|0</kbd>| Focus pane {n}|

 #### NeoVim
-The \<leader\> key is the space bar, most commands are shown after pressing it.
-Other than that, "\" is used to pull up nvim tree and "jk" can be used to esc out of insert mode.
+- The \<leader\> key is the space bar, most commands are shown after pressing it.
+- "\\" is used to pull up nvim tree and "jk" can be used to esc out of insert mode.

 ## Installation